40 years of history

 1994-98: Genocide in Rwanda

-The genocide in Rwanda prompts JAM to help.
-At the same time, up to 55,000 children are already being fed in Angola.
+The genocide in Rwanda prompted JAM to take action.
+At the same time, the organization was already providing daily meals to up to 55,000 children in Angola.

 1994-1998